Hosihikari/Document/docs/index.md

 layout: home

 title: 星光
-titleTemplate: .NET plugin framework for BDS
+titleTemplate: .NET plugin API for BDS

 hero:
   name: 星光
   text: Make BDS more powerful with .NET
   tagline: Lightweight and flexible.
-Meet the .NET plugin framework for BDS you have always wanted.
+Meet the .NET plugin API for BDS you have always wanted.
   actions:
     - theme: brand
       text: Get Started